pkgulati/mynotes/ANDROID.md

 Helper for processing work that has been enqueued for a job/service

 # Bound Service
-### A bound service is the server in a client-server interface.
+A bound service is the server in a client-server interface.
 It allows components (such as activities) to bind to the service, send requests, receive responses, and perform interprocess communication (IPC).
 A bound service typically lives only while it serves another application component and does not run in the background indefinitely.

+# Bundle
+A mapping from String keys to various Parcelable values